-These low-carb, keto-friendly Bacon Cheeseburger Zucchini Boats are surprisingly filling!
+These low-carb ground beef zucchini boats are surprisingly filling and are as good as a bacon cheeseburger!
 They’re loaded with cheese and all the flavors of your favorite burger, and will easily calm your craving for one – without the bun!

 Talk about your ideal dog days of summer recipes.